konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.1/3_manage_nifi/1_manage_clusters/0_design_principles.md

 How does this looks from the perspective of Apache NiFi ?

-With StatefulSet we get :
+With StatefulSet we get:
 - unique Node IDs generated during Pod startup
 - networking between Nodes with headless services
 - unique Persistent Volumes for Nodes

-Using StatefulSet we **lose** the ability to :
+Using StatefulSet we **lose** the ability to:

 - modify the configuration of unique Nodes
 - remove a specific Node from a cluster (StatefulSet always removes the most recently created Node)